gmag11/EnigmaIOT/readme.md

 A number of nodes with one or more sensors each one communicate in a **secure** way to a central gateway in a star network using EnigmaIoT protocol.

 This protocol has been designed with security on mind.
-All sensor data is encripted with a random key that changes periodically.
+All sensor data is encrypted with a random key that changes periodically.
 Key is unique for each node and dinamically calculated, so user do not have to enter any key.
 Indeed, all encryption and key agreement is transparent to user.

 I designed this because I was seaching for a way to have a relatively high number of nodes at home.
 I thought about using WiFi butit would overload my home router.
 So I looked for an alternative.
 I thought about LoRa or cheap 2.4GHz modules but I wanted the simplest solution in terms of hardware.